Use Case: Turn Object Keys Into camelCase Using Lodash

 Creating Your Input Data

 Before you can turn data into camelCase, you need a data set to make your alterations.
 For this use case, you'll set up a transform and call your transform data into your module.
-So, you'll open your Transforms tab on your Module Editor and add a new transform.
-Then, name your transform data and set the Type to Output NJK(JSON).
-In the transform body, enter the following:
+So, you'll open your Transforms tab on your Module Builder and add a new transform.
+Then, name your transform data and set the Direction of transform to Output and the Type of transform to Output NJK(JSON).
+In the Transform body, enter the following:

 {